ReedClanton/NixOS/users/reedclanton/home/README.md

 ### Usage

 Ensure the argument(s) declared at the top are available.
-Then call with Home Manager to kick off user's Home Manager configuration.
+Then call from within a Home Manager context (i.e. Home Manager isn't imported) to kick off user's Home Manager configuration.

 ### Rule(s) & Guideline(s)